Microneedling is a cosmetic procedure that’s primarily used to minimize the signs of aging.

 It’s a good idea to conduct “meet-and-greets” with prospective doctors before booking your session.
 Ask them about their experience and certifications at this time.

 A qualified doctor will also have a portfolio of before and after images of clients they’ve worked on to give you an idea of the anticipated results.

 Your doctor will give you specific instructions on how to prepare for your treatment.
 This may include:

-- avoiding direct sun exposure or tanning the week before your appointment
+- avoiding unprotected and excessive sun exposure or tanning several weeks before your appointment

-- drinking lots of water in the final days before your appointment
+- drinking lots of water in the days before your appointment

 - arriving with a bare face (you may cleanse that morning, but you should avoid wearing makeup or moisturizer)

 Microneedling with PRP is a quick process compared to other cosmetic procedures.

 Arrive at your provider’s office at least 15 minutes before your appointment.
 This will give you time to finish up any last-minute paperwork or payments.